 Another one of the film's selling points is its reverse nature.
 The film starts with the ending (you'll see the credits of the film running backwards) and scene by scene works its way to the beginning of the story.
-The concept is not new and is of course reminiscent of Nolan's Memento, but the intended effect is completely different.
-Where Memento is a simple puzzle, a brain tease, Irréversible uses its reverse structure to mess up the viewer's emotional state, making "the good guys" look bad and giving the supposedly happy end an extremely wry aftertaste.
+The concept is not new and is of course reminiscent of Nolan's Memento, but the intended effect is completely different here.
+Where Memento is a simple puzzle, a brain tease, Irreversible uses its reverse structure to mess up the viewer's emotional state, making "the good guys" look bad and giving the supposedly happy end an extremely wry aftertaste.

 I can't find anything bad to say about the acting either.
-You may notice that there was a lot of improv and freewheeling when it came to the dialogues, but it ultimately makes for a very real and natural atmosphere.
+You may notice that there was a lot of improv and freewheeling when it came to the dialogues, but it ultimately makes for a very casual and natural atmosphere.
 Vincent Cassel and Monica Bellucci are the perfect couple (it probably helped that back then they were a real-life couple too), which goes a long way to help succeed the later scenes in the film.
-There is something so extraordinary real about their characters that it helps you to forget there is hardly any actual depth given to their characters.
+There is something so extraordinarily real about their performances that it helps you to forget there is hardly any actual depth given to their characters.
 Albert Dupontel too is strong and I don't think I've ever seen him in such a daring role before, playing the perfect third wheel.